NASCAR Mexico Series: Mexico Series tracks

-The NASCAR Mexico Series has held events on 17 tracks in 15 locations (two in Santiago de Querétaro and two in San Luis Potosí) since its inception in 2004 (22 seasons).
+The NASCAR Mexico Series has held events on 17 tracks in 15 locations (two in Santiago de Querétaro and two in San Luis Potosí) since its inception in 2004.
 The series has raced on a mix of ovals and road courses that are mainly located in Mexico, though some events have also taken place in the United States and Panama.

 Several tracks have been raced on in both a road course and oval configuration, including Autódromo Monterrey, Autódromo Hermanos Rodríguez, Autódromo Miguel E. Abed, and Autódromo de Quéretaro.

-The Los Angeles Memorial Coliseum in Los Angeles, USA, has historically had the shortest lap distance of any track, being just 0.402 km long.
+The Los Angeles Memorial Coliseum in Los Angeles, USA has historically had the shortest lap distance of any track, being just 0.402 km long.
 Currently, the Super Óvalo Potosino is the shortest track with a distance of 0.804 km.
 The longest track is set to be Autódromo Hermanos Rodríguez's National road course layout, which will be used for the Mexico Series' joint weekend with the NASCAR Cup and Xfinity Series in June 2025, with a distance of 3.89 km.
 Previously, the longest track was Autódromo Monterrey's road course layout, with a distance of 3.2 km.

 San Luis Potosí is the location with the most races in series' history, with 42 races having been held as of April 2025 (40 at Super Óvalo Potosino and 2 at Autódromo San Luis 400).

 NASCAR Mexico has powered the construction of oval tracks in México, with examples including a remodeling of Autódromo Potosino in 2005, Aguascalientes, Chiapas, and Querétaro.
 In 2012, another speedway was completed in Juan Aldama, Chihuahua, which is currently known as El Dorado Speedway.
 El Dorado Speedway has uniquely hosted one of the only night races on the calendar for several years.

 In 2013, the series held its first international event; a 75-lap, 75-mile (122 km) long race held at Phoenix Raceway in the southwestern United States.
 The race was held as part of the NASCAR Cup Series' Subway Fresh Fit 500 weekend, and was known as the Toyota 120.
 The race lasted until the 2015 season.

 In 2024, the series held an exhibition race as part of the NASCAR Cup Series' Busch Light Clash at the Coliseum weekend, that was conducted at a temporary 0.402 km circuit around the Los Angeles Memorial Coliseum.
 The Mexico Series race was a support race for the Clash, and the race was won by Daniel Suárez.

 In 2025, the series planned to stage its first race in Central America, which would be held at the Autódromo Panamá located near Sajalices, roughly 50 km southwest of Panama City.
 The event would be known as the Nations Panama City 200.
 However, that round was cancelled in August and replaced with the another round.